-Ok, so it’s become a huge cliché.
+Ok, so ‘content is king’ has become a huge cliché.
 But we need good clichés, especially when they’re true.

 “The reason that clichés become clichés is that they are the hammers and screwdrivers in the toolbox of communication.”

 It’s also the kingdom and the essential means of all marketing.
 Without it, there’s no communication and without that, there’s zero chance of business growth and an almost certain likelihood of shrinkage.

 In the battle to take the throne, brands are ramping up investment in content creation.
 We don’t want you to get left behind.

 Consider this a 7 step content marketing challenge

 The reasons why content should be top of your agenda are varied and numerable.
 Here I’ve tried to narrow it down to 7 essential things to consider – so you can hopefully accept the content marketing challenge and start to position your brand in the right way, at the right time and in the right place.
 Ready?